'Everything We Have Is Destroyed': Albania Mourns After Deadly Earthquake

 In a country that has the lowest gross domestic product per capital in Europe, per the International Monetary Fund, these losses threaten to leave survivors in desperate straits.

 "The quake left us without shelter," one survivor from Thumane told The Associated Press.
-"Everything we have is destroyed: The apartment, windows, everything, and we cannot live there anymore."
+"Everything we have is destroyed: the apartment, windows, everything, and we cannot live there anymore."

 It is the second major earthquake in the past three months to strike Albania.
-Back in September, a 5.6 magnitude earthquake hit the country's central region, near Tirana, though no one was killed in that temblor.
+Back in September, a 5.6 magnitude earthquake hit the country's central region, near Tirana, though no one was killed.
 Dozens were injured, however, and several buildings collapsed in some towns.